AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-table-view.md

 {{maestro-important-intro}}

-You can display records and their fields in a table view, when accessing the record type page in Adobe Workfront planning.
+You can display records and their fields in a table view, when accessing the record type page in Adobe Workfront Planning.

 For information about record views and how to manage them, see [Manage record views](../views/manage-record-views.md).